 Ensure that the engine is stopped.
+Ensure that the battery disconnect switch is in the OFF position.
 Ensure that the cooling system is full.
 The clearance between the cover (1) and the fan (2) will require checking.
 The gap (A) between the edge of the cover and the tip of the fan blade must be checked in four equally spaced positions.